 Learn more here: https://www.matsusalmon.org/

 Culverts that carry water under highways, neighborhood roads and driveways can impede the passage of fish to their spawning and rearing habitats if not adequately sized or properly installed.
 The Mat-Su Borough, in partnership with ADF&G, US Fish and Wildlife Service and other organizations has an ongoing program to identify and replace culverts that block fish passage.
-In 2008, 39% of the culverts in the core area of the Mat-Su were identified as inadequate to pass juvenile fish, 41% as marginal, 11 % adequate and 9% restored.
-By 2017, after several years of restoration projects, 16% of the culverts had been restored and 33% were adequate for fish passage (See 2017 map).
-Nearly 100 culverts have been made passable through the fish passage program since 2001.
+As an example of progress made, in 2008, 39% of the culverts in the core area of the Mat-Su were identified as inadequate to pass juvenile fish, 41% as marginal, 9% restored and only 11% classified as adequate.
+By 2017, after several years of restoration projects, 16% of the culverts had been restored and 33% were adequate for fish passage, improvements of 5% and 22%, respectively, over that nine year period.

-For more information about culvert construction standards and fish passage restoration projects, contact MSB Public Works.
+For more information about culvert construction standards and fish passage restoration projects, contact MSB Public Works, Alex Senta (861-7763).

 The Matanuska-Susitna Borough received a grant of $2.5 million in FY 2014 from the State of Alaska Department of Commerce, Community and Economic Development.
 The grant directed $900,000 to removal of culvert fish passage barriers.
 The remaining $1.6 million were directed to research planning and projects.